lsst-sqre/sqr-032/index.rst

 nbval_ has additional advanced features that are useful.
 One is the ``# NBVAL_RAISES_EXCEPTION`` code comment that permits a cell to raise an exception, and directs nbval_ to test the traceback.

-Instead, of using Python code comments (which are user-visible), cells can also be annotated with Jupyter-native tags.
+Instead of using Python code comments (which are user-visible), cells can also be annotated with Jupyter-native tags.

 Finally, nbval_ can be configured to skip certain output types, such as ``stderr`` or ``application/javascript``.